-How Do We Support Digital Transformation in the AEC Industry?
+Supporting Digital Transformation in AEC Industry?

-How Do We Support Digital Transformation in the AEC Industry?
+Supporting Digital Transformation in AEC Industry?

-Date: April 9, 2021 Author: Emin Beganović
+Date: April 9, 2021 Author: Walter Code

 This blog post has the goal of presenting two things.
 First of all, we’ll be taking a closer look at the BIM process itself after which we will mention certain tools that benefit the steps of the BIM process.
 Software is developed in order to make the whole process simpler, focusing on transparency of information and their availability, all while improving the overall communication between individuals involved in the project.